NeurodataWithoutBorders/nwb-overview/docs/source/intro_to_nwb/2_file_structure.rst

 File hierarchy
 --------------

-NWB organizes data into different groups (i.e., internal folders) depending on the type of data.
+NWB organizes data into different internal groups (i.e., folders) depending on the type of data.
 Here are some of the groups within an NWB file and the types of data they are intended to store:

 * **acquisition**: raw, acquired data that should never change
 * **processing**: processed data, typically the results of preprocessing algorithms and could change
 * **analysis**: results of data analysis
-* **stimuli**: stimuli used in the experiment (e.g., images, videos, light pulses)
+* **stimuli**: stimuli used in the experiment (e.g., images, videos)

 Raw data
 ^^^^^^^^